Raghadddd9/Hotel-prices-/README.md

 - Data Description

-We webscraping the (booking) website and combine it with data from kggle.
+We webscraping the (booking) website and combine it with data from kaggle.